quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   have not yet been received.

-An endpoint that receives an ACK_FREQUENCY frame with a non-zero Reordering Threshold value SHOULD send an immediate ACK:
+An endpoint that receives an ACK_FREQUENCY frame with a non-zero Reordering Threshold value SHOULD send an immediate ACK in response to an Out-of-Order
+Packet:

-* when the packet number is larger than the Largest Unacked packet and the difference between the this packet number and the Largest Unacked is larger than the threshold.
+* when the packet number is larger than the Largest Unacked packet and the difference between the this packet number and the Largest Unacked is larger than the Reordering Threshold.

 * when the packet number is lower than the Largest Acked.
   (TODO: is that true?
 Should there be some kind of threshold?)

 * when the total number of Unreported Missing packets is larger than the Reordering Threshold.

 See {{examples}} for examples explaining this behavior.
 See
 {{setting-the-reordering-threshold-value}} for guidance on how to choose the reordering threshold value when sending ACK_FREQUENCY